fosscellcmrit/.github/profile/README.md

 # FOSS Cell, CMR Institute of Technology

 Welcome to FOSS Cell, CMRIT!
 We are a community of students at CMR Institute of Technology who are passionate about Free and Open Source Software (FOSS).
-Our goal is to provide a platform for students to contribute to simple FOSS projects and learn about open source development.
+Our goal is to provide a platform for students to contribute to FOSS projects and learn about open source development.

 ## About Our Projects